Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

-\paragraph{\textbf{Specifying the type of user input}} \tool lets users change how the agent solicits input from the user (\textbf{C3}; \textbf{C4}).
-This is set by configuring the \texttt{Interact} node, where two types of user inputs can be requested based on findings from the requirement elicitation study: a drop-down menu of options by the agent (\autoref{fig:prototyping-interface-workflow}-B), or an open-ended text field (\autoref{fig:prototyping-interface-workflow}-A).
+\tool~lets developers of agent prototypes change how the agent solicits input from the user (\textbf{C3}; \textbf{C4}).
+This is set by configuring the \texttt{Interact} node, where two types of user inputs can be requested based on findings from the requirement elicitation study: a drop-down menu of options (\autoref{fig:prototyping-interface-workflow}-B), or an open-ended text field (\autoref{fig:prototyping-interface-workflow}-A).
 Like \texttt{UI Actions}, changes made are updated in a live preview.
+This feature supports the exploration of the \taxonomyCode{modality of the user inputs}.

 \scenario{Mei enters the {\sc{Prompt}} interface (\autoref{fig:prototyping-interface-prompts}) and clicks {\sc{Generate Prompt}} to generate a text prompt for the agent based on the workflow she made.
 At that moment, Mei realizes she wants a welcome message after the user sends a query, so she adds a description in the {\sc{Workflow Prompt}} text area (\autoref{fig:prototyping-interface-prompts}-A).
 When she clicks {\sc{Generate Flow}}, her edits are propagated to the {\sc{Workflow}} canvas, which adds a \texttt{Message} node and descriptive edge at the start of the workflow (\autoref{fig:prototyping-interface-workflow}).
 Next, Mei reviews and modifies a series of prompt text fields (\autoref{fig:prototyping-interface-prompts}-A-D) that describe the agent's capabilities and constraints (A1).
-After all these, Mei clicks the {\sc{Preview}} tab (\autoref{fig:prototyping-interface-prompts}-2) which concatenates her prompts and workflow into a system prompt for the web agent. }
+Next, Mei clicks the {\sc{Preview}} tab (\autoref{fig:prototyping-interface-prompts}-2) which concatenates her prompts and workflow into a system prompt for the web agent. }